tdda/tdda/doc/source/gentest.md

 * `Enter shell command to be tested:`<br>
   Here is when you give the full command you want tested, e.g. `sh example2.sh`.
-You don't need to quote the command, even if it has spaces or special characters, which makes it easier if you need quotes in the command or its parameters.
+You don’t need to quote the command, even if it has spaces or special characters, which makes it easier if you need quotes in the command or its parameters.
 * `Enter name for test script [test_sh_example2_sh]:`<br>